 In order to establish eligibility for an L201 language course substitution as a disability accommodation, students may refer to the procedures outlined below.

-- Appropriate documentation of a language-based learning disability is typically in the form of a psychoeducational or neuropsychological assessment report that includes data on the student’s skills in phonological awareness, decoding, auditory information processing, working memory and comprehension.
-Preferred documentation includes specific discussion and assessment of the student’s ability to learn a language at the 201 level.
+- Appropriate documentation of a language-based learning disorder is typically in the form of a psychoeducational or neuropsychological assessment report that includes data on the student’s skills in phonological awareness, decoding, auditory information processing, working memory, and comprehension.
+Preferred documentation includes specific discussion and assessment of the student’s ability to learn a language up to the 201 level.

-- If a waiver or substitution of language study was granted in high school, please submit the corresponding documentation to SDS as part of the request (this information may be noted on a student’s high school IEP).
-Please note that a waiver/substitution at another institution does not guarantee eligibility for an L201 language course substitution at UMBC.
+- If a waiver or substitution of language study was granted in high school, please submit the corresponding documentation to SDS as part of the request, when possible (this information may be noted on a student’s high school IEP).
+Please note that a course waiver, exemption, or substitution at another institution does not guarantee eligibility for language course substitution at UMBC.

-- Once the student’s course substitution request is submitted, all relevant information will be reviewed by an SDS Disability Specialist who will respond to the student within two weeks with the status of the request.
+- Once the student’s course substitution request is submitted, all information will be reviewed by an SDS Disability Specialist who will respond to the student within two weeks with the status of the request.

 - The Disability Specialist will notify the student of the decision.
 If the L201 substitution request is granted, the Disability Specialist will notify the University Registrar in writing and will document the L201 substitution in the student’s online advising record.

 - If approved, the student will be instructed to meet with their Academic Advisor to plan for registration of an appropriate substitute course.
 The student must select from an approved substitute course that carries a Culture GEP designation in order to meet UMBC graduation requirements.
 If not approved, the student will be informed of the determination rationale and will be given advice for supports available to assist in language learning.
 Students may also take advantage of the SDS appeal process.